 Contractor rip offs are all too common.
 In fact, some housing experts believe that homeowners being ripped off by their general contractors is an epidemic.
 For many homeowners there is nothing more difficult than hiring the right general contractor.
 Whether you are an owner occupied homeowner, or a real estate investor, making sure you don't get ripped off by your contractor is harder than you may think.
 There are many red flags that bad contractors have that homeowners just don't seem to notice.
 In the 87th episode of The Ask James Wise Show, millionaire real estate investor James Wise is showing homeowners how to avoid getting ripped off by a bad contractor by spotting the many red flags that most bad contractors display.
 In order to fully understand how to sniff out a bad contractor, it's important that you understand exactly what it is that a general contractor does, so James Wise also breaks down the differences between general contractors, subcontractors and day laborers.
 In addition, James Wise give practical advice on the home renovation contractor's bidding process along with general contracting tips that you can't get anywhere else.
 Subscribe to HoltonWiseTV for more raw, real and uncensored housing advice.

 NYC's woke housing laws are at it again, making things worse for the people whom they are trying to protect.
 The woke housing law we're talking about in the 86th episode of The Ask James Wise Show is called RPL 235-f.
 New York Law RPLY 235-f is commonly known as the New York Roommate Law.
-The New York Roommate Law allows a tenant of any private residential apartment to share their apartment with their immediate family members, one additional occupant and any dependent children of that occupant so long as the apartment is the tenant's primary residence, so long as there is only one tenant on the lease.
+The New York Roommate Law allows a tenant of any private residential apartment to share their apartment with their immediate family members, one additional occupant and any dependent children of that occupant so long as the apartment is the tenant's primary residence & so long as there is only one tenant on the lease.
 Unfortunately for single mothers out there, James Wise believes that the liberal politicians got it wrong with this New York landlord tenant law.
 James Wise believes that like a lot of liberal housing politics, this liberal roommate law is going to discriminate against the very people they were trying to help, New York tenants.
 The New York renters whom James Wise thinks will get the most amount of discrimination because of this law, is going to be single mothers.
 James Wise believes that by tying the hands of New York landlords, the liberal housing policies like this one cause landlords to push back.
 In this case, the landlord push back is likely to result in single moms being denied housing because the landlords are fearful of their single mother tenant moving in a boyfriend or baby daddy whom the landlord was not able to screen.
-Forcing landlords to accept tenants whom they were not able to perform tenants screening on is not logical.
+Forcing landlords to accept tenants whom they were not able to perform tenant screening on is not logical.
 Forcing landlords to accept tenants whom they will be unable to evict is not a smart housing policy.
 The New York Roommate law is liberal nonsense that will likely make finding affordable housing in New York a lot harder for single mothers.

 Mortgage rates have been skyrocketing in 2022.
 The mortgage interest rates have gone up so much in 2022 that the interest rates are seeing on 30 year mortgages are the highest they have been in the last 15 years.
 The reason for the rising mortgage rates is because the Chair of the Federal Reserve of the United States, Jerome Powell is committed to fighting inflation.
 Some have claimed that the Fed's aggressive interest rates are leading the USA into it's next major housing crash.
 The thing is, a housing crash and high interest rates aren't necessarily bad news for housing investors.
 In fact, many investors like James Wise have made millions of dollars during housing crashes.
 In the 85th episode of The Ask James Wise Show, James Wise is going over real estate investing strategies that should allow real estate investors to make money with the 30 year mortgage interest rates being so high.
 These investment strategies include using a 15 year mortgage, an adjustable rate mortgage and cash to fund real estate investments during the declining housing market.
 Utilizing these 3 real estate investment strategies should allow you to neutralize the negative effects of sky high mortgage rates.